 - a.
-Documentation of materials of a critical or derogatory nature shall not become part of a teacher's official District personnel file/record including the disciplinary sub-file unless the following conditions are met: - i.
-When an administrator receives information, which, in the administrator's judgment, could become part of the process as outlined in (E)(I)(1) above, the administrator prior to the utilization of said material in any formal process, has the obligation to inform the teacher of that material in a timely manner, subject to section (E)(I)(2) above.

-If the supervising administrator intends to place any document(s) in the teacher's personnel file that is critical, derogatory in nature or may adversely affect the teacher's employment status, the administrator shall hold an in-person meeting with the teacher and present him/her with two (2)

-copies of the document signed by the supervising administrator.
+Any materials of a critical or derogatory nature that affects a teacher's standing in the District shall be contained in the employee's official District personnel file/record.
+Documentation of such materials shall not become part of a teacher's official District personnel file/record unless the following conditions are met: - i.
+When an administrator receives information, which, in the administrator's judgment, could become part of the process for addressing criticism as outlined above, the administrator prior to the utilization of said material in any formal process, has the obligation to inform the teacher of that material in a timely manner, subject to the section above. - b.
+If the supervising administrator intends to place any document(s) in the teacher's personnel file that is critical, derogatory in nature or may adversely affect the teacher's employment status, the administrator shall hold an in-person meeting, unless mutually agreed to be held on a virtual platform, with the teacher and present him/her with at least one (1) copy of the document signed by the supervising administrator.
 The supervising administrator shall keep an additional signed original copy of the document for use, if needed

 - i.
 The teacher will sign the document within seven (7) workdays and return one copy of it with her/his signature to the supervising administrator. - ii.
 The teacher's signature will acknowledge having received the document but will not indicate agreement with the content of the disciplinary document(s). - iii.
-The teacher will retain an original of the signed document(s). - b.
-If after seven (7) workdays the teacher has not returned a signed copy of the disciplinary document, the supervising administrator will: - i. make a notation (date and signature) on the supervising administrator's signed copy of the disciplinary document that the teacher failed to sign the disciplinary document, communicate to the teacher that the disciplinary document will be placed in the official District file/record, and - ii. place the disciplinary document in the teacher's disciplinary sub-file of the District personnel file. - c.
-Only a document, which has a signature from the supervising administrator and otherwise meets the requirements of (E)(II) may be placed in the official District file/record. - d.
-No anonymous materials shall be placed into the teacher's District personnel file/record.

-3. Process for Teachers to Submit a Written Response to Documents in a File
+The teacher will retain an original of the signed document(s). - c.
+If after seven (7) workdays the teacher has not returned a signed copy of the disciplinary document, the supervising administrator will: - i. make a notation (date and signature) on the supervising administrator's signed copy of the disciplinary document that the teacher failed to sign the disciplinary document, communicate to the teacher that the disciplinary document will be placed in the official District file/record - d.
+Only a document, which has a signature from the supervising administrator and otherwise meets the requirements of (E,2) may be placed in the official District file/record. - e.
+No anonymous materials shall be placed into the teacher's District personnel file/record. - 3.
+Process for Teachers to Submit a Written Response to Documents in a File - a.

-- a.
 The teacher shall have the right to attach a written response to any document filed in her/his official District personnel file/record. - b.
 The teacher shall have forty (40) working days to submit a written response.
 The forty (40) working days to respond shall commence at the time of an in-person meeting with the supervising administrator when the disciplinary documents were presented to the teacher as referenced above.
 The teacher will sign the response. - c.
-The Assistant Superintendent of Human Resources, or designee, must provide signed documentation of receipt of the teacher's response within five (5) working days either by email, District mail and/or U.S. Mail, whichever method(s) will provide the most expeditious communication. - d.
+The Chief Human Resources Officer, or designee, must provide signed documentation of receipt of the teacher's response within five (5) working days either by email, District mail and/or U.S. Mail, whichever method(s) will provide the most expeditious communication. - d.
 The teacher's written response, if any, shall be attached to the document to which it pertains. - 4.
-Process for Addressing Documents of Criticism in a Building Personnel file/record The teacher shall have the right to attach a written response to any document(s) or material(s) filed in her/his building personnel file/record.
-The building supervisor/administrator shall follow guidelines similar to those described in the immediately preceding sections except that the building supervisor/administrator shall assume all responsibilities identified for the Assistant Superintendent of Human Resources.
+Process for Addressing Documents of Criticism in a Building Personnel file/record

+The teacher shall have the right to attach a written response to any document(s) or material(s) filed in her/his building personnel file/record.
+The building supervisor/administrator shall follow guidelines similar to those described in the immediately preceding sections except that the building supervisor/administrator shall assume all responsibilities identified for the Chief Human Resources Officer.